Key Points

 - The onscreen compass is also no substitute for a real one, unless your GPS unit also has a magnetic compass built in, which many units do not have.
 (This is because GPS is a tool for measuring your position only, so it needs you to be moving in order to see how your position is changing and hence what direction you are going in, so it can then tell you where north is relative to that direction.
 The compass reading is therefore also affected by the accuracy of the GPS position, which can be poor at times.)

-- Your GPS may stop working for numerous reasons ranging from
+- Your GPS may stop working for numerous reasons ranging from flat batteries to cold or wet conditions or even physical damage.

 - Often a GPS is most effective when used in conjunction with a map and compass as follows (especially useful in low visibility):